 (ii) The presiding officer shall conduct the proceeding in a just and fair manner and before taking action, the presiding officer shall provide the taxpayer an opportunity to be informed of the department's position on the pending matter.

 (iii) The presiding officer has all authority granted under chapter 34.05

 (i) When the presiding officer issues a decision, the presiding officer shall briefly state the basis and legal authority for the decision.
 Within ten days of issuing the decision, the presiding officer shall serve upon the parties, the initial order and information regarding any departmental administrative review that may be available.

 (3) Review of initial orders from brief adjudicative proceeding.
-The following procedure applies to the department's review of a brief adjudicative proceeding conducted pursuant to subsection (2) of this section, unless the matter is converted to a formal proceeding as provided in subsection (8) of this section.
+The following procedure applies to the department's review of a brief adjudicative proceeding conducted pursuant to subsection (2) of this rule, unless the matter is converted to a formal proceeding as provided in subsection (8) of this rule.

 (a) Request for review of the initial order.
-A party to a brief adjudicative proceeding under subsection (2) of this section may request review of the initial order by filing a written petition for review, or making an oral request for review, with the department's appeals division within twenty-one days after service of the initial order is received or deemed to be received by the party.
-The address and telephone number of the appeals division is:
+A party to a brief adjudicative proceeding under subsection (2) of this rule may request review of the initial order by filing a written petition for review, or making an oral request for review, with the department's administrative review and hearings division within twenty-one days after service of the initial order is received by the party.
+The address and telephone number of the administrative review and hearings division is:

 P.O.
 Box 47460

 Olympia, Washington 98504-7460